Our RV Camping Reviews

 For ideas on what to do in the area, check out our New Mexico blog posts.

 Harvest Host (Farm) – Kerhonkson, NY: Stayed June 2017.
-We were told to park over near the road which wasn’t ideal and the farm store seemed a little less-than fresh, but yay for free camping!
-Just not one we will visit again.
+We were told to park over near the road which wasn’t ideal and the farm store seemed a little less-than fresh!
+Staff was super nice, but this is one we won’t visit again.

 Lake Powhatan Recreation Area – Asheville, NC: Stayed June 2017.
 This park seemed very unorganized for check-in and check-out, staff couldn’t seem to tell us what was available over the phone, so we ended up just going and that made it a little easier.
 But, it had some great biking trails as well as a swim “beach.”
 It also provides access to the nearby North Carolina Arboretum.